Amrita University: Groundbreaking Technology Gives the Ability to Communicate through Eye Gestures

 Key Points

-• Through proper training, patients can speak using their eyes as if they were speaking with their mouth.
-The system enables full communication.
+• People who suffer from paralysis and other speech impairments can speak using their eyes as if they were speaking with their mouth.

 • Netravaad is an AI-driven device now available in English, Hindi and Malayalam.
 At a cost of ₹1,65,000 ($2,000), it is widely affordable across the country.